z-four/Gatti/README.md

 ## What is it?

-**Gatti** is an animation library for moving between text fields in an elegant style.
+**Gatti** is a library for moving cursor between text fields in an elegant style.
 It is especially well suited for better user interactions such as on the auth screens.

 Here is a quick example of how you can transform your screens!